-With BOATsmart!’s guide to Ohio boat registration, we’ve compiled everything you need to know about boating safely and legally.
+With BOATsmart!’s guide to boat registration Ohio, we’ve compiled everything you need to know about boating safely and legally.

 Every recreational boat in Ohio must be registered with the state, including: